railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_workflow.rst

 * you can base the sale price on the product cost and then work with margins rather than a fixed price per product,

-* accounting is simplified because there's a direct relationship between the value of stock and the number of items received.
+* accounting is simplified because there is a direct relationship between the value of stock and the number of items received.

 .. index::
    single: module; product_extended

-To get and automated periodic revaluation of the standard price you can use the module :mod:`product_extended` (from ``addons-extra`` at the time of writing).
-This adds an action on the product form enabling you to set a date on all the selected products.
+To get and automated periodic revaluation of the standard price you can use the action :guilabel:`Update` on the product form enabling you to update prices of all the selected products.
 Open ERP then recalculates the price of the products as a function of the cost of raw materials and the manufacturing operations given in the routing.

-Weighted average
+Weighted Average
 ----------------

 Working with Standard Prices does not lend itself well to the management of the cost price of products when the prices change a lot with the state of the market.
 This is case for many commodities and energy.

-In this case you'd want Open ERP to automatically set the price in response to each goods receipt movement into the warehouse.
+In this case you would want Open ERP to automatically set the price in response to each goods receipt movement into the warehouse.
 The deliveries (exit from stock) have no impact on the product price.

 .. tip:: Calculating the price